kerberos-io/documentation/content/vault/first-things-first.md

 - Continious recording: having continious recordings stored in your Kerberos Storage on premise, you don't want to replicate all your recordings to a Kerberos Storage provider in the cloud (to make them public available).
 Therefore you could implement custom logic, for example based on a machine learning algorithm, to only replicate recordings which matche a specific scenario.

-- On-Demand request: Having Kerberos Cloud, an end-user could initiate a request for upload.
+- On-Demand request: Having Kerberos Hub, an end-user could initiate a request for upload.
 By default no recordings are forwarded from your Kerberos Storage on premise to your Kerberos Storage in the cloud.
 Only when an end user requests one or more recordings, the upload will start for the requested recordings.

 ### Open API